Memory After 40: Where Age-Related Changes Are Normal — and Where You Should Pay Attention

 How sleep quality affects memory after 40 is a question many people ask when they start noticing forgetfulness or mental fog.
 Scientists agree that poor or fragmented sleep weakens recall, slows learning, and makes attention less reliable, while deep, consistent rest restores focus and protects long-term brain health.
 Sleep quality after 40 is one of … Read more

 Why Is My Memory So Bad at 40?
-Causes and What You Can Do

 pexels photo 8560695